sandilemabiba/Power-Instability-System-P.IS-/README.md

 # System Scope

 P.IS monitors and attests to four critical system state domains:
-Power State
+1. Power State -
-Normal operation
-Brownout
-Outage
-Recovery
+Normal operation, Brownout, Outage Recovery
-Authentication State
-Active sessions
-Privilege levels
-Login/logout transitions
+2. Authentication State - Active sessions, Privilege levels, Login/logout transitions
-Data Integrity State
-Hashes of protected datasets
-Write operations in progress
+3. Data Integrity State - Hashes of protected datasets.
+Write operations in progress, integrity before/after outage.
-Integrity before/after outage
-Configuration State
-Security configuration snapshots
-Firmware/software integrity
-Critical parameter changes
+4. Configuration State - Security configuration snapshots, firmware/software integrity, critical parameter changes.
 Each state transition is recorded as an immutable event.

 # High-Level Architecture

 P.IS is designed as an out-of-band accountability module:
-Operates independently from the primary system Maintains power via auxiliary sources (battery/supercapacitor) Records cryptographically signed state transitions Emits events to secure audit pipelines (e.g. NFDAS) P.IS does not control systems.
+Operates independently from the primary system.
+Maintains power via auxiliary sources (battery/supercapacitor).
+Records cryptographically signed state transitions.
+Emits events to secure audit pipelines (e.g. NFDAS).
+P.IS does not control systems.
 It observes, attests, and proves.

 # Operational Model

 System operates normally
-P.IS continuously snapshots defined invariants
+P.IS continuously snapshots defined invariants.
-Power instability detected
+Power instability detected.
-Pre-outage state sealed and signed
+Pre-outage state sealed and signed.
-During outage, minimal state monitoring continues
+During outage, minimal state monitoring continues.
-On recovery, post-outage state is captured
+On recovery, post-outage state is captured.
-Differences are correlated and flagged
+Differences are correlated and flagged.
 The result is a verifiable timeline immune to after-the-fact manipulation.

 # Formal Invariants (Conceptual)

 P.IS enforces invariant logic of the form:
-If Power = Lost, then Integrity must remain unchanged If Authentication changed during outage, then flag violation If Configuration differs post-recovery, then require explanation These invariants are modeled using discrete mathematics and implication logic, enabling formal reasoning about system behavior.
+If Power = Lost, then Integrity must remain unchanged.
+If Authentication changed during outage, then flag violation.
+If Configuration differs post-recovery, then require explanation.
+These invariants are modeled using discrete mathematics and implication logic, enabling formal reasoning about system behavior.

 # Integration with Other Systems